erykslezak/CIPP2/README.md

 - [CSS Lint](http://csslint.net/) - CSS lint found 6 errors and 25 warnings. - **PASS**
   - The errors are only in the root section with colors.
 Parsing error expecting RBRACE at every line.
 It is an issue with CSS Lint.

+<span id="testing-user-stories"></span>

+### User Stories Testing

+**To be able to play classic as well as expansion game which is the 'lizard and spock'.**

+To test the first user story I have opened the page and pressed the `game` button.
+When the modal showed up I have tested both 'Easy' and 'Hard' modes to see if everything loads as expected.
+Tested if all the game buttons output the correct choice.

+**To be able to see my score.**

+To test this user story I played both 'Easy' and 'Hard' games.
+Each press of the game button depending on win, lose or draw should adjust the score.
+I have checked if all scores are being adjusted accordingly.

+**A clean, consistent interface which will not confuse users.**

+I have decided to use [Coolors](https://coolors.co/) for the theme colors.
+All buttons were designed to be easy and readable.

+**To be able to play the game on any device.**

+This user story was tested by me on desktop and phone device.
+I have tested other devices by using Chrome DevTools.
+I have made media queries to make sure all devices could be bug free.

 <span id="testing-manual"></span>